The First Step to Safe Deprescribing: Understanding the Full Story

 Peter Breggin, MD: The Pioneer of Empathic Reform

-Dr. Breggin has been a thorn in the side of the APA for decades, calling out their promotion of "pseudoscientific" diagnoses and coercive drugging as violations of human rights.
-He views psychotropics like stimulants and antipsychotics as toxic tools of control, not cures, and accuses Pharma of corrupting guidelines through financial ties.
+Dr. Breggin has been a thorn in the side of the APA for decades.
+He calls out their promotion of "pseudoscientific" diagnoses and coercive drugging as violations of human rights.
+He views psychotropics like stimulants and antipsychotics as toxic tools of control, not cures.
+He accuses Pharma of corrupting guidelines through financial ties.

 His books, Toxic Psychiatry (1991) and Psychiatric Drug Withdrawal (2013), offer roadmaps for safe tapering.
 Breggin founded the Center for the Study of Empathic Therapy to push for non-coercive, empathy-based care.
-As an expert witness in lawsuits, he's helped survivors win cases against drug-induced harms like tardive dyskinesia, reducing forced treatments and validating our experiences.
+As an expert witness in lawsuits, he's helped survivors win cases against drug-induced harms like tardive dyskinesia.
+His work has reduced forced treatments and validated our experiences.

 Joanna Moncrieff, MD: Redefining the Drug Debate

-Moncrieff challenges the APA's disease-centered approach, arguing it medicalizes everyday life stressors while Pharma exaggerates benefits and hides withdrawal risks.
+Moncrieff challenges the APA's disease-centered approach.
+She argues it medicalizes everyday life stressors while Pharma exaggerates benefits and hides withdrawal risks.
 She promotes a "drug-centered" model, seeing antipsychotics as behavioral suppressants rather than illness cures.

-Co-founder of the Critical Psychiatry Network (1999), she's influenced deprescribing policies.
-Books like The Myth of the Chemical Cure (2008) educate us about alternatives, and her research supports tapering safely to end long-term dependence.
+As a co-founder of the Critical Psychiatry Network (1999), she's influenced deprescribing policies.
+Books like The Myth of the Chemical Cure (2008) educate us about alternatives.
+Her research supports tapering safely to end long-term dependence.

 David Healy, MD: Exposing Pharma's Hidden Dangers